 Department of Clinical Laboratory Sciences

 Zhu teaches graduate-level courses in molecular biotechnology and also serves in as a mentor through his work in PTRS 990: Dissertation in Rehabilitation Science.
-He is a member of the American Diabetes Association, the American Society of Biochemistry and Molecular Biology, and the American Association for the Advancement of Science.
+He is a member of the American Diabetes Association, the American Society of Biochemistry and Molecular Biology, the American Association for the Advancement of Science, and the International BioIron Society.

-Zhu is the principal investigator in the Zhu Diabetes Research Group Lab, a research group focused on better understanding the molecular mechanisms, potential interventions and treatments for Type 1 and Type 2 diabetes.
-More specifically, Zhu hopes to reveal the molecular and biochemical basis of diabetes and lipid metabolism and apply the knowledge to disease prevention and treatment in humans.
+Zhu is the principal investigator in the Zhu Diabetes Research Group Lab.
+His team is focused on developing better understanding of the molecular mechanisms, potential interventions, and treatments for diabetes.
+More specifically, Zhu hopes to reveal the molecular and biochemical basis of diabetes, impaired lipid and iron metabolism, and mitochondrial defects.
+He aims to apply the knowledge gained to positively impact disease prevention and treatment in humans.